 - Winning a WTO challenge in August 2012 against Chinese restrictions and requirements pertaining to electronic payment services (EPS) for payment card transactions and the suppliers of those services that discriminate against U.S. EPS suppliers.
 The outcome confirms American credit and debit card companies’ right to fair access to China’s market for EPS.

 - Prevailing in a case challenging China’s application of antidumping and countervailing duties on American grain-oriented electrical steel (GOES).
 This dispute will help U.S. steel companies and workers compete on a level playing field for sales of their specialty steel products and holds China accountable for failing to abide by its substantive and procedural WTO obligations.

 - Initiating, in September 2012, a WTO dispute challenging an export subsidies program that appears to provide extensive export-contingent subsidies to auto and auto parts enterprises in China that severely distort markets.
 This dispute will protect the right of U.S. auto and auto parts companies and U.S. workers to compete on a more level playing field.

-- Launching a WTO dispute, in February 2013, challenging requirements under India’s national solar policy that prevent companies in India from using American solar equipment.
+- Launching a WTO dispute, in February 2013, challenging domestic content requirements under India’s national solar program that prevent companies in India from using American solar equipment.
 This dispute will give American workers and manufacturers an equal opportunity to sell their high-quality products in India’s booming solar market.